|

 worksheet!

-If you or your
+8) If you and/or your

-partner say or think "My child/ren come first with me,"
+partner say or think "My kids come first with me,"STOP all re/marriage

-discussions!
 The biggest

-reason for our tragic U.S. re/divorce
+surface reason for our tragic U.S. re/divorce

 epidemic is bitter, disillusioned stepparents saying "I got too

-change." |
+change."

 If you doubt that...

-re/married bioparents must often choose between their new mate and their biokids (or ex mate, or
+re/married bioparents mustoften choose between their new mate and their biokids (or ex mate, or

 relatives), and that...